alecritson/LolaBeta/README.md

 **lola\_websites.xml**
 ~~Right now there is no formatting on the output of this file, this is something thats on the top of the list as I want the file to be readable and easily customised/edited, atm its basically minified.~~

 This has been fixed, if you already have websites added thats fine when you add another website it should sort out the format for all of them :)

+##OSX users##
+By default OSX will not let you edit the hosts file, the way round this would be to find the hosts file and allow write permissions for your user.

 ## Getting started
 Download the files and add to a sub directory of Localhost, such as http://localhost/lola.
 You can put the files in whatever directory you want, Lola runs from its own directory.